How do children learn to care? How do they feel connected to their communities and know they can make a difference in

 Research on the positive effect of class projects and after-school activities that develop compassion continues to grow.
 Scouts, church groups, and programs like GenerationOn’s Kids Care Clubs provide excellent ways for children to learn skills and practice compassion in their communities.
 Resources abound for adult leaders and classroom teachers to help implement meaningful hands-on service projects, locally, nationally, and globally.

 GenerationOn, the youth division of Points of Light Institute, helps inspire and mobilize children to use their energy, ingenuity and compassion to make their mark on the world by doing small acts that develop their compassionate muscles.
 Many resources are available for download including projects focused on the environment, animals, homelessness, hunger, literacy, and seniors.
 I encourage you to access this material and help your child, classroom, or after-school groups transform compassion into action to benefit others.

 Three Ways to Instill Compassion at Home

 Developing compassion in children involves all adults stepping up to do their parts – families, teachers, clergy, and community leaders.
 But we know from research that one of the most important places that compassion is learned is in the home.
-In my research study, Civic Learning at the Edge: Transformative Stories of Highly Engaged Youth, college students like Danielle, said their parents instilled compassion at home, an inner strength that guided their actions as they became teenagers.
+In Tomorrow’s Change Makers: Reclaiming the Power of Citizenship for a New Generation, college students like Danielle, said their parents instilled compassion at home, an inner strength that guided their actions as they became teenagers.
 Ways families instill compassion include: